Crew Exploring Life Science Before Relaxing on New Year’s Day

-Category: Space Hits: 6NASA astronaut Shannon Walker sets up hardware inside the Microgravity Science Glovebox for an experiment to learn more about the process of semiconductor crystal growth.
+Category: Space Hits: 8NASA astronaut Shannon Walker sets up hardware inside the Microgravity Science Glovebox for an experiment to learn more about the process of semiconductor crystal growth.

 The seven Expedition 64 crew members aboard the International Space Station will see the New Year sixteen times today and take the day off on the first day of 2021.
 The orbital residents are also exploring how microgravity affects mice and protein crystals to improve human health.